IronApeiron/MapApp/README.md

 # MapApp
-This is an app where the goal is to make a compact and unique app where anything that can be done with a digital map can be done here.
+This is a compact and unique app where the goal is this: anything that can be done with a digital map can be done here.
 These extensions of the app are called plugins, and eventually, other Android developers can create their own and perhaps monetize it too!
 This is a work in progress.

 Overall Progress [52% to Alpha Build]